 1. Introduction

 Against the backdrop of the booming social networks as well as streaming platforms, audiovisual works have become a prominent representative of communication in the digital world.
 Audiovisual productions have become carriers of cultures and languages worldwide due to their ease of dissemination, which in turn has propelled audiovisual translation (AVT) to one of the most predominant translation practices of the 21st century.
 Movies, like literature and other creative arts, can bring different cultures closer or alienate them.
 With the potential to reach a wider audience, cinema has a more significant cultural effect than other artistic practices (Kuo, 2018).
-And yet, in the existing literature, little attention has been paid to the possible role of translation in the internationalization of Chinese audiovisual productions, with most attention focused on such broader issues as the whole film and TV industry (Keane, 2015), the successes in the box office of Chinese works abroad, and the socio-cultural and political implications of such cross-border exchanges.
-(Su, 2016; Keane, 2019; Rosen, 2020).
+And yet, in the existing literature, little attention has been paid to the possible role of translation in the internationalization of Chinese audiovisual productions, with most attention focused on such broader issues as the whole film and TV industry (Keane, 2015), the successes in the box office of Chinese works abroad, and the socio-cultural and political implications of such cross-border exchanges (Su, 2016; Keane, 2019; Rosen, 2020).

 Song of the Phoenix, a literary film directed by Tianming Wu and starring Zeru Tao and Wei Zheng, was released in 2016 in Mainland China.
 The film, adapted from Jianghong Xiao’s novella of the same name, tells the story of the decline of suona, a traditional Chinese folk-art form, in the context of Western culture’s impact and China’s changing times.
 In the film, suona represents not only the skills but also the rules and beliefs upheld by generations.
 The film shows the perseverance of two generations of suona craftsmen, Master Jiao and Tianming You, who endeavor to find a way for folk culture and make every effort to preserve the excellent traditional Chinese culture.
 The film won the Special Jury Prize and several nominations for the 29th Golden Rooster Award, the Best Feature Film Award at the 1st Silk Road International Film Festival, and the Audience Favorite Film Award at the Tours Film Festival in France.
 Beyond that, the film became the official screening film of some international film festivals and received rave reviews everywhere it has been screened.
 Yimou Zhang, Ke Xu and other famous directors in China have voiced their support.
 Martin Ssecko, director of the Academy Award, praised Tianming Wu as a true giant in the film industry.